What are the 7 C's of leadership

 Great leaders know that communication is a two-way street.
 As well as being clear and concise in their communication ensuring that everyone understands the goals, and the plans to achieve them.
 They also know that they need to listen.
 Listening shows respect to your teams, it helps increase their involvement, and consequently, their commitment.
 Given that the troops on the front line probably have a better understanding of what is going on, you will perhaps learn something valuable too.

 Consistency is a quality that often gets overlooked, or that people don’t think has great value.
 But let me tell you, once you have worked for a leader who is inconsistent, you will appreciate consistency very highly.
 With inconsistent bosses, it is hard to predict what they will do, what they are looking for.

 One day a piece of work might be thought of as great, then next terrible, this kind of behavior can breed doubt into your teams and have them second-guessing themselves, which then impacts their effectiveness.
 Leaders also need to be consistent in how they treat everyone, got to play fair with everyone and not play favourites.
 All of this helps build trust and trust is a key cornerstone of leadership.

 Leaders have a duty to develop their teams, to help build their skills and coaching is the best way to do this.
 You have to share your knowledge, give guidance, and provide opportunities for people to gain experience.
 You have to push people out of their comfort zones, cajole them into taking risks and trying new things.
 Coaching also includes creating a safe environment where, if people try and fail, you help them learn from their failure, in order to be better next time.

-These seven qualities are something that I look for, and value in leaders.
+These The 7 C's of leadership are something that I look for, and value in leaders.
 Because I know that they will create an environment that will challenge me to be better, but one that will also support me on that journey.